olbdck/olbdck/README.md

 ### Hi there 👋

+### Languages of Focus
+Today, the languages I'm most interested in are Python 🐍 and Rust 🦀; these are the languages I spend the majority of my time studying and using.
+I have a background in Swift/SwiftUI, Java.

 <!--
 **olbdck/olbdck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.